 Yet robots have another important benefit: by necessity they collect detailed data on every parcel they sort including metrics, timing data, images, videos, sensor readings, and more.
 This serves as a foundation for modern, scalable data pipelines that monitor performance, analyze package data, identify bottlenecks, and provide productivity insights.
 Robots are providing a real-time, scalable solution for the current pipeline demands, and laying the groundwork for a more efficient future.

 With robots, warehouse operators can now have a real-time window into their facilities with a wealth of data at their fingertips to monitor and optimize performance.
 Performance bottlenecks that used to be identified by cross-country travel to facilities for in-person audits can now be identified automatically and used to notify management thousands of miles away.
-In this way, robots have an opportunity to disrupt the slow and monolithic warehouse software systems that most shipping companies have relied on for decades.
+In this way, robotics systems have an opportunity to disrupt the slow and monolithic warehouse software systems that most shipping companies have relied on for decades.

 Scalable AI systems will streamline operations